Girardi back in Bronx for exhibition ahead of Phillies debut - WHIZ News

 NEW YORK (AP) — Joe Girardi’s new path was evident Monday.
 And unfamiliar.

+“That doesn’t happen in real baseball,” said Girardi, who started his day by watching a simulated intrasquad game.
+“But, obviously, we’ve got a long trip back, and we’ve had a long day of baseball.”

-About to start his first season as Philadelphia’s manager, he was back at Yankee Stadium to lead the Phillies in an exhibition game against New York ahead of his team’s pandemic-delayed opener Friday at home against Miami.
+About to start his first season as Philadelphia’s manager, he was at Yankee Stadium for a prep ahead of his team’s pandemic-delayed opener Friday at home against Miami.
+He had been back just once since he was cut loose by the Yankees, for an appearance.

 “I always came in through the garage, down the stairs, into the home clubhouse,” he said.
 “We came through the loading dock and from center field all the way around.
 So that was different.”